a view of the cathedral in Tepic, Nayarit

 Plaza de Armas Tepic

 Like most Mexican cities, Tepic has a plaza principal in its historic center.
-And just like is in most cities, this plaza is the center of the action and serves as a social gathering place.
-The day I was there, it was buzzing with live music and a few dancers.
+And just like is in most cities, this plaza is the center of the action, serving as a social gathering place.
+The day I was in Tepic, the plaza was buzzing with locals, live music and performers.
 Proof that if you are ever looking for something to do in a Mexican city just head to the local park or plaza.

 Full of lush trees, flowers and tranquil water features, Plaza de Armas is the ideal spot to relax, people watch and enjoy a coffee or meal from one of the many cafés around its perimeter.
-Take in the sounds and watch the goings-on of local life as you soak up the vibe in one of my favorite plazas I’ve been to in Mexico.
+Enjoy the culture of every day life – take in the sounds and vibe in one of my favorite plazas I’ve been to in Mexico.

 Take a Turibus Ride

-One of the best ways to get a feel for a city is by walking around or joining in on a local walking tour.
-But if you’re short on time, hopping on an open-air bus tour is the next best thing, taking you straight to the highlights without all the legwork.
+One of the best ways to get a feel for a city is by walking around or joining a local walking tour.
+But if you’re short on time, like I was, then hopping on an open-air bus tour tour is the next best thing – taking you straight to the highlights of the city without all the legwork.

-With my limited time, I was so happy to see a tour bus option in Tepic.
-Turibus Tepic starts in the main downtown plaza, and visits some of the most popular and historic sights around the city.
-Plus a few of the more unique neighborhoods you might not get a chance to see on your own.
+With my limited time, I was so happy to find a tour bus option in Tepic.
+Turibus Tepic starts in the main downtown plaza and visits some of the most popular and historic sights around the city plus a few of the more unique neighborhoods you might not get a chance to see on your own.

-Interestingly, instead of listening to a pre-recorded program – like you’ll find on so many other bus tours – Turibus Tepic has a knowledgeable, local real Tepiqueña guide on board to educate riders about the history of the city, share interesting stories and even play some of the local traditional folk music.
+Interestingly, instead of listening to a pre-recorded program – like you’ll find on so many other bus tours – Turibus Tepic has a knowledgeable, local, Tepiqueña guide on board to educate riders about the history of the city, share interesting stories and even play some traditional folk music.

-Some of the stops on the tour include local parks, colorful murals – art is a big part of Tepic’s identity – and statues that highlight the city’s history and culture.
-The tour lasts approximately two hours and offers a great overview of Tepic’s character.
-And of course, don’t forget to show your appreciation and tip your guide.
-They’re sharing their time and knowledge to make your visit even better
+Stops on the tour include local parks, colorful murals – art is a big part of Tepic’s identity – and statues that highlight the city’s history and culture.
+The tour lasts approximately two hours and give a great overview of Tepic’s character.
+And of course, don’t forget to show your appreciation by tipping your guide.
+They’re using their time and knowledge to make your visit better

 Visit Catedral de la Purísima Concepción de María

-The Immaculate Conception Cathedral across the street from the plaza principal is one of the most impressive churches I’ve seen anywhere.
+It’s customary for there to be a church in the main plazas in Mexico.
+The Immaculate Conception Cathedral is one of the most impressive ones I’ve seen anywhere.
 This Roman Catholic church, originally built in 1750, is a striking example of Neo-Gothic architecture.
 It was later expanded in the early 19th century, giving it the stately appearance it has today.

 The cathedral is open to the public and free to visit.
 Since it remains an active place of worship with regular services, be sure to dress modestly and maintain a respectful attitude during your visit.
 Even if you choose not to go inside, the cathedral’s stunning exterior alone is worth stopping to admire.